naps-product-sa/vmc-openshift-install-lab/README.md

 DEBUG Bootstrap status: complete
 INFO It is now safe to remove the bootstrap resources
 ```
 You read that right!
 It's now safe to obliterate your **bootstrap** machine.
 The installation is not finished though, the cluster still has work to do.
-As nodes join into the cluster, the issue certificate-signing requests (CSRs) that must be approved before the installation can complete.
+As nodes join into the cluster, they issue certificate-signing requests (CSRs) that must be approved before the installation can complete.
 About 5 minutes after the bootstrap is finished, there should be a couple of requests pending, which you can approve like this:
 ```bash
 for i in `oc get csr --no-headers | grep -i pending |  awk '{ print $1 }'`; do oc adm certificate approve $i; done
 ```